leadsblue-datasets/b2b-contact-datasets/README.md

 ## License

-Sample datasets are provided for **research and educational use only**.
+Sample datasets are provided for research and educational use.